bbauska/W3Cx-2of5/README.md

 <h3 id="ch2-1-3">2.1.3 Module 2 - Content</h3>

-**2.1 Introduction: **Check out this video explaining what you'll be learning about in Module 2 - and wrap your mind around the concept of "semantic markup".
+<b>2.1 Introduction:</b> Check out this video explaining what you'll be
+learning about in Module 2 - and wrap your mind around the concept of "semantic markup".

-**2.2 Attributes: **Here you will build on to what you have already learned about attributes.
+<b>2.2 Attributes:</b> Here you will build on to what you have already
+learned about attributes.

-**2.3 Semantic meaning: **Explaining the difference between 'semantic' and 'style'.
+<b>2.3 Semantic meaning:</b> Explaining the difference between 'semantic'
+and 'style'.

-**2.4 images: **Learn how, when, and where to best utilize images in your Web pages.
+<b>2.4 images:</b> Learn how, when, and where to best utilize images in
+your Web pages.

-**2.5 Hyperlinks: **They are the connections that allow the world to jump from place to place on the Web.
+<b>2.5 Hyperlinks:</b> They are the connections that allow the world to
+jump from place to place on the Web.
 Explore the secrets of this powerful mechanism!